Felony Possession of Marijuana

 Harris County Drug Courts – Visit the official website for Harris County District Courts.
 Find more information regarding STAR, the Success Through Addiction Recovery program.
 Learn how to be eligible, the overview of the program, and who the judges are on the docket.

-Marijuana Defense Lawyer in Houston, Texas
+Felony Marijuana Possession Lawyer in Houston, Texas

 If you or someone you know has been charged with felony marijuana possession, it is vital that you contact an experienced attorney.
 A strategic attorney can create a sturdy defense and battle for your rights in court.